kartikpradyumna92/Kaggle_Paris2024_Olympics/README.md

 ![Bronze Medalist Summary](Paris_2024_Olympics_result_images/bronze_medalists_summary.png)

-from 1 athletes POV- Novak Djokovic
+from 1 athletes POV- Novak Djokovic<br>
             This is how I as a viewer most of the times watch it.
 I am a fan of Novak Djokovic and seeing him win his 1st Gold medal in his possibly last Olympics was very satisfying.
             Scatter plot to visualize his journey towards that Gold medal and athletes he played along the way.